shantoroy/shantoroy.github.io/_posts/2018-01-08-11-things-to-do-before-graduate.md

 >"I never lose.
 I either win or I learn." -Mandela

 ## 11. Practice public speaking
+These days, communication skill is another big requirement to promote yourself.
+So practice public speaking or try to present a topic in front of others.
+Good presentation skill require fluency while speaking in front of others.
+Moreover, if English is not your native language, it will an efficient way as well to speak better in English.
+And who doesn't want to achieve that skill..!

 ## 12. Enhance writing/documentation skill
+Author, writer, blogger or developer- whoever you are, you need good skills in documentation.
+Documentation basically refers to report/article/manuscript writing on specific topic or process.
+We couldn't be able to solve many mysteries from the ancient civilizations because they lack this documentation skills.
+So, if you want to trace your life events or your progress in tasks, you need to have proper skill in writing.
+Your idea is useful only then when you express it.
+And the best way to express something lies in documentation.
+What do you think I have been doing here..!?! :)

 [Python programming]: https://www.python.org/